-On October 1, 2020, the Puerto Rico Housing Finance Authority issued Capital Fund Modernization Program Refunding Bonds, Series 2020 at a premium of \$36.9 million, bearing interest on bonds at 5%.
-The proceeds from the Series 2020 bonds were used to advance the outstanding Series 2003 bonds aggregating \$78.8 million and bearing interest ranging from 2% to 5% and the outstanding Series 2008 bonds amounted to \$221.7 million bearing interest ranging from 3% to 5.5%.
+On October 1, 2020, the Puerto Rico Housing Finance Authority ("the Authority") issued its Capital Fund Modernization Program Refunding Bonds, Series 2020 amounted to \$249.2 million at a premium of \$36.9 million, bearing interest on bonds at 5%.
+On October 1, 2020, the Authority agrees to loan the proceeds of the Series 2020 Bonds to the Administration pursuant to a loan agreement.
+In consideration for the assignment, the Administration agrees hereunder to refund the outstanding Series 2003 bonds aggregating \$78.8 million and bearing interest ranging from 2% to 5% and the outstanding Series 2008 bonds amounted to \$221.7 million bearing interest ranging from 3% to 5.5%.
+Also, agrees to provide for the assignment to the trustee of Capital Fund Allocations sufficient to provide for the payment of the loan.
 Approximately \$306.7 million from the net proceeds of the issued Series 2020 bonds were deposited in an irrevocable trust fund with an escrow agent to provide for all future debt services payments of the refunded bonds.
 Accordingly, the Series 2003 and 2008 refunded bonds are considered to be defeased.
-The difference between the reacquisition price and the carrying amount of the Series 2003 bonds amounted to \$1.2 million and was recorded as a loss on refunding and amortized over the life of the old debt, which is shorter, using the straight-line method, as an adjustment to interest expense.